High-performance TensorFlow library for quantitative finance.

 # sudo apt-get install bazel git python python-pip rsync # For Ubuntu. git clone https://github.com/google/tf-quant-finance.git cd tf-quant-finance bazel build :build_pip_pkg ./bazel-bin/build_pip_pkg artifacts pip install --user --upgrade artifacts/*.whl

 GitHub repository: Report bugs or make feature requests.

 TensorFlow Blog: Stay up to date on content from the TensorFlow team and best articles from the community.

 email@example.com: Open mailing list for discussion and questions of this library.

 TensorFlow Probability: This library will leverage methods from TensorFlow Probability (TFP).

-This is not an officially supported Google product.
-This library is under active development.
-Interfaces may change at any time.
+Google does not officially support this product.
+This library is under active development, and interfaces may change at any time.